Fiat BR.20 Cicogna: Further development

 Upon its introduction, the BR.20 was a modern aircraft and benefited from a good design; the bomber quickly became obsolete in the rapid advances made in aeronautics.
 The scarcity of improved versions of the aircraft condemned the BR.20 to be only viable in the role of a second-line machine, being underpowered and lacking in defensive firepower by the outbreak of the Second World War.
 By the time Italy had entered the war, a new variant of the bomber, designated as the BR.20M, had been produced and put in service.
 The improved BR.20M featured a different nose with additional glazed sections for the bombardier, along with a slightly longer fuselage.
 The weight increased because a part of the fabric was substituted with metal, improving the resistance to flutter and vibration from the engines while reducing speed from 430 km/h to 410 km/h.

 The final production variant was the BR.20bis, which was a redesign of the aircraft.
-It featured a fully glazed nose, a retractable tail wheel, and more streamlined fuselage, pointed fins, although the principal change involved was increased engine power from a pair of 932 kW Fiat A.82 RC 42 radial engines, along with an improved and heavier armament.
+It featured a fully glazed nose, a retractable tail wheel, more streamlined fuselage and pointed fins, although the principal change involved was increased engine power from a pair of 932 kW Fiat A.82 RC 42 radial engines, along with an improved and heavier armament.
 The nose held a simple machine gun position rather than the turret used on earlier aircraft and two waist blisters were fitted over the wing trailing edge while the dorsal turret was a Breda Type V instead of the earlier Caproni Lanciani type.
 The BR.20bis was considered to be an improvement, particularly in its aerodynamics.
 Plans for production was delayed, in part due to technical problems that took time to resolve, and a decision by the Regia Aeronautica to place large orders for the competing CRDA CANT Z.1018 instead.
 Originally, 98 aircraft were ordered, but only 15 BR.20bis were built from March to July 1943, with severe Allied bombing of Fiat's Turin factory preventing further production.
 There is no evidence that any of these were used on operations.

 Various experimental versions were developed.
 These included the BR.20C, a gunship with a 37 mm cannon in the nose, while another aircraft was modified with a tricycle undercarriage.
 Yet another aircraft was modified to guide radio-commanded unmanned aircraft filled with explosives, but it was never used in combat.
 Including those bombers which had been sold to Japan, at least 233 standard BR.20s were manufactured along with an additional 264–279 BR.20Ms that were constructed from February 1940.